diefenbach/django-lfs/docs/user/concepts/products.rst

 * Properties can optionally change the price of the product.

-* The price of an configurable product is usually calculated by the product"s base price plus all selected/entered values of its properties
+* The price of an configurable product is usually calculated by the product's base price plus all selected / entered values of its properties.

 .. index:: single: Product; with Variants